crislikesanimation/Cris-Engine/CONTRIBUTING.md

-# More Information on Contributing to Kade Engine
+# More Information on Contributing to Cris-Engine

 ## Branches
 `stable` is the repository's main branch, so people can clone a stable Kade Engine to work on their mods.
 However, this means that Pull Requests will default to merge into